Go Ad-Free

 Q. I have had trouble with recurrent canker sores for years.
 I finally figured out that avoiding toothpaste with tartar control or whitening agents keeps me out of trouble.

 A. The medical literature is surprisingly sparse when it comes to whether tartar control or whitening compounds contribute to aphthous ulcers (canker sores).
-There is a popular belief that the detergent sodium lauryl sulfate (SLS) can trigger such lesions, but a small randomized controlled trial did not find such a link (Oral Diseases, Oct.
-2012).
+There is a popular belief that the detergent sodium lauryl sulfate (SLS) can trigger such lesions.
+As we mentioned above, there is some evidence to support that opinion.
+A review of the research found that some people with recurrent canker sores may benefit from SLS-free toothpaste (American Journal of Dentistry, April 2022).

 Other visitors to this website, including a dental hygienist, have suggested from their experience that whitening or tartar control toothpastes may be especially irritating.
 They have found that using Biotene or Weleda brand dentifrice can be helpful.
 Others simply clean their teeth with baking soda.